Tankless Water Heater Maintenance: Flushing, Descaling & Care Guide

 Understanding Water Hardness Levels

-Water hardness measures dissolved calcium and magnesium in milligrams per liter (mg/L) or grains per gallon (gpg):
+Water hardness measures dissolved calcium and magnesium in milligrams per liter (mg/L) or grains per gallon (gpg).
+Most 2026 manufacturer guidance recommends flushing every 6 to 12 months, with the exact interval based on hardness and usage:

 Hardness Level mg/L Range gpg Range Flush Frequency